kpander/drupal-boost-warmer/README.txt

 WHY USE THIS MODULE?
 ====================
-Using Boost is great for performance, but it's only beneficial if a user visits a page that's already been cached by Boost.
-(And that the cached page hasn't expired yet).
+Using Boost is great for performance, but it's only beneficial if a user visits a page that's already been cached by Boost and hasn't expired yet.
 This module tries to keep the cache warm for every page a user can visit on your site.

 While similar to Boost Crawler (included with Boost), it has the following
 differences: